Nick770/Homework-task-I/README.md

 # Homework-task-I
 This is a RStudio modification
-Trying to make things work
+Trying to make things work!!!!!!!!!
-what else is possible